 Google guarantees that their service has no downtime, there are no scheduled outages or waiting around for updates.

-The G Suite marketplace is open to you, and has hundred of business apps that integrate beautifully with G Suite’s native apps.
-Apps for CRM, administration and task management for example.
+The G Suite Marketplace is open to you, and has hundreds of business apps that integrate beautifully with G Suite’s native apps.
+Apps for CRM, administration and task management, for example.

 The Google research pane is perfect for when you are working with one screen, or always have 37 odd tabs open on your browser for research.
-The research pane enables you to Google search directly from your document, and even drag-and-drop images directly from the pane.
+The research pane enables you to Google search directly from your document.
+You can even drag and drop images directly from the pane.

 We could go on.
 Really, there are so many incredible features that Google has built into G Suite for business, so you can get on with working to maximise your output without having to sweat harder.
 If you need more convincing about why you should get G Suite for business purposes, then shoot us an email, or give us a call at Stanfield IT and we’ll sing G Suite praises all day long.